VoiSmart/pjsip-android/README.md

 Native PJSIP library for Android is compiled using [PJSIP Android Builder](https://github.com/VoiSmart/pjsip-android-builder)

-Give it a try by checking out the project and running the [demo app](https://github.com/VoiSmart/pjsip-android/tree/master/examples/demoapp).

 # State of the art
-## What is tested and is working:
+## What is tested and working:
 - Single account
 - Make a single call
+- In-Call operations
+ - mute
+ - unmute
+ - hold
+ - un-hold
+ - blind transfer
-- In-Call operations: mute, unmute, hold, un-hold, transfer, send DTMF (RFC 2833)
+ - send DTMF (RFC 2833)
 - Accept an incoming call
+- Answer with video an incoming call
 - Decline an incoming call
 - Get/Set codec priorities
 - Hang up all active calls
 - Hold all active calls
+- Hold/Decline sip call when incoming/outgoing gsm call
+- Video support: switch camera, mute/unmute video, video preview
+- Use of a fixed SIP `Call-ID Header`.
+Refer to [this](https://github.com/VoiSmart/pjsip-android-builder/tree/master/patches/fixed_callid) for more details

 ## What is missing (contributions are welcome):
 - Multiple calls support